 What Are Toxic Backlinks and Why They’re Dangerous

 Not all backlinks help your SEO.
 Some actively damage your site’s reputation with search engines, making it crucial to identify and remove toxic links before they cause ranking drops or penalties.
+Google has strict rules against manipulative links, which is why understanding the google helpful content guidelines helps avoid accidental penalties.

 How Toxic Backlinks Harm Your SEO Performance